North Korea repeats offer for nuclear talks

 The White House said any talks must involve action by the North to show it is moving towards disarmament.

-"The denuclearisation of the Korean peninsula was the dying wish of Chairman Kim Il-sung and General Secretary Kim Jong-il," the Chinese ministry said in statement, citing Kim as saying.
+"The denuclearization of the Korean peninsula was the dying wish of Chairman Kim Il-sung and General Secretary Kim Jong-il," the Chinese ministry said in statement, citing Kim as saying.

 Kim Il-sung founded the country.
 His son Kim Jong-il, who died in 2011, oversaw North Korea's first two nuclear tests.
 North Korea conducted a third test in February.